David Lloyd Interview

 B: You couldn’t do that with V for Vendetta...

 DL: Well, I didn't have a computer like I've got now back then, but if I had, I would have wanted to use it.
 But nobody in the US was using computers on comic colouring, then.
 The 'blueline' system of colouring was used on V—something you're familiar with here.
 It was very different.
 I made some rules for the colourists who did most of it—like not using strong reds.
 But it's the actual printing of V that was a problem over a long period.
 That's just starting to change now.
 I've been fortunate recently to be able to change the colour balance on some new US and Scandinavian editions of the book.
 Ideally, I'd like to be able to do that in every country it's published in.
 Here in France, also.

 B: It being such a huge thing, how do you handle the fact that V for Vendetta overshadows your career?

-DL: Well I don't argue with it because, to be honest, if I hadn't done V for Vendetta I wouldn't be here talking to you.
+DL: Well I don't argue with that because, to be honest, if I hadn't done V for Vendetta I wouldn't be here talking to you.
 People wouldn't know who I was.
 Kickback wouldn't have happened.
 I don't mind it.
-It doesn't stop me doing what I want do.
+It doesn't stop me doing what I want to do.
 I've done various things.
-I did Global Frequency, Aliens, Territory, I've done horror stories, war stories.
+I drawn Global Frequency, Aliens, Territory, I've done horror stories, war stories.
 They're usually thrillers of one kind or another—but that's what I like doing anyway!
 But there's nothing stopping me doing something radically different if I want to.
 I have the freedom to do anything I want to.
-But I wouldn't use the extent of that freedom just because I have it.
+Not that I'd use the extent of that freedom just because I have it.
 There'd be no point to that.

 B: What are your future projects?